Appraisals

 For payment and address to send us your pictures click here.

-We did some years ago and we found that we were taking up a lot of time offering and advising on a lot of tiles and buying none.
+We do not make offers, with worldwide exposure there are too many people who ask, most people are curious rather than serious.
+We do not give free advice about your tiles, we did some years ago and we found that we were increasingly taking a great amount of time offering and advising on a lot of tiles and buying none.
 After making offers we found:

 Tiles were listed on eBay often with our offer as the starting price (and usually didn't sell).